 - Boulder County Nuisance Weed Guide

 - Colorado Weed Management Association (noxious weed ID)

 - USDA NRCS Plants National Database (ID weeds and native plants)

 Mechanical Weed Management

 Household, culinary vinegar is 5% acetic acid.
 While this concentration can provide some management, most commercial weed management products are 8-25% acetic acid.
 WHILE PERCEIVED AS LESS TOXIC HERBICIDES, THESE ACETIC ACID PRODUCTS HAVE HUMAN HEALTH HAZARDS THAT SHOULD BE TAKEN SERIOUSLY.
 WEAR APPROPRIATE PERSONAL PROTECTIVE EQUIPMENT (PPE) – EYE/FACE SHIELD, RESPIRATOR, CHEM GLOVES, CHEM APRON, ETC. Acetic acid concentrations over 11% can cause burns upon skin contact.
 Eye contact can result in severe burns and permanent corneal injury.
 The 25% acetic acid concentrations registered through EPA and the states for commercial use all have restricted entry intervals of 48 hours and list personal protection equipment to be used by the applicator.

 Weed ID Service

 You may submit weed samples in our office for identification.
 Review “Guidelines” and fill out “ID Form”.
 Call 303-678-6238 with questions.

 - Colorado Department of Agriculture Noxious Weed Management Plan

-- Colorado Noxious Weed Act of 2003 (Scroll down to Title 35.Agriculture, Pest and Weed Control, Article 5.5 Colorado Noxious Weed Act
+- Colorado Noxious Weed Act (Scroll down to Title 35.Agriculture, Pest and Weed Control, Article 5.5 Colorado Noxious Weed Act